-The RE34 is a hand-held cardioid condenser microphone employing a transformer-coupled line level amplifier, peak limiter, standard 9-volt battery, switchable line-to-mic level attenuator, “electro-pulse” battery status indicator, and supply voltage-sensing remote “Q” light.
+Description The RE34 is a hand-held cardioid condenser mic employing a transformer-coupled line level amplifier, peak limiter, standard 9-volt battery, switchable line-to-mic level attenuator, electro-pulse battery status indicator, and supply voltage-sensing remote “Q” light.
 It is designed to provide line or mic level outputs of broadcast quality under adverse conditions or in situations where either line level and/or limiting are desired, such as telephone line feeds and connection to microwave transmitters.

 Two switches are provided in the forward portion of the handle section.
 The top switch, which protrudes slightly from the surface, is the battery mute switch.
 When the RE34 is battery-powered, the top switch can be turned off to conserve battery power.
 Microphone output is shorted in the off position and phantom power, if present, is not terminated so the top switch functions as a silent mute switch when the RE34 is phantom-powered.
 It is mounted across the handle to reduce the chance of accidental activation by normal hand movements.